-- Write 0x46 to OSCCON<7:0>. - 2.
-Write 0x57 to OSCCON<7:0>.
+- 1. Write 0x46 to OSCCON<7:0>.

+- 2. Write 0x57 to OSCCON<7:0>.
-information.

-sequence.

-3. Clear (or set) IOLOCK as a single operation.
+- 3. Clear (or set) IOLOCK as a single operation.

-Note: MPLAB® C30 provides built-in C language functions for unlocking the OSCCON register:
+Note: MPLAB [®] C30 provides built-in C language functions for unlocking the OSCCON register: builtin_write_OSCCONL(value) builtin_write_OSCCONH(value) See MPLAB IDE Help for more information.

-builtin_write_OSCCONL(value)

-builtin_write_OSCCONH(value)

-See the MPLAB IDE help files for more

 Unlike the similar sequence with the oscillator's LOCK bit, IOLOCK remains in one state until changed.
-This allows all of the peripheral pin selects to be configured with a single unlock sequence followed by an update to all control registers, then locked with a second lock
+This allows all of the peripheral pin selects to be configured with a single unlock sequence followed by an update to all control registers, then locked with a second lock sequence.